 Read the Sustrans M check guide on how to check your bike in 11 easy steps.

 If your bike needs some work what should you do?
 The first and best port of call should be your local bike shop.

 My Journey sometimes brings along Dr Bike to some of our events who can provide a free bike check for you.
 Check out our events page or contact us for more information on this.

 Read the Sustrans guide for some useful tips on how to clean your bike.
 It’s always a good idea to keep your bike clean.
 Any dirt or grit that’s on the moving components of your bike can start to wear and damage them.

 If you are thinking of buying a new bike for your child Cycling UK have published some very useful information on how to choose the right size bike.

-We have cycle helmets for sale at a cost of £10.00 or £5.00 if your child is at a rural school.
+We have cycle helmets for sale at a cost of £12.00.
 Please download the form to order one which can be found under Related Downloads.

 Discount at Berkshire Cycle Co

 Please download a voucher for 10% off any accessories at Berkshire Cycle Co which can be found under Related Downloads.